mono424/matchnlearn_form_api/README.md

 Call this endpoint with an student-payload(json).
 The student will be pushed into the database.

 ### GET **/export**
-Call this endpoint with an to receive an export of the database in csv.
+Call this endpoint to receive an export of the database in csv.